nikhilsu/CoverLetterGenerator/README.md

-# CoverLetterGenerator
+# Cover Letter Generator

-Tool to call Google Apps Script API which generate a Cover Letter using a GDoc Template
+A tool that call Google Apps Script API to generate a Cover Letter using a GDoc Template.